dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2931: Celebrating diversity fosters understanding.
+### T2931: Celebrate and learn from our cultural differences.

 |Support|
 |---|